General Information

 What is EBOO therapy?

-EBOO is an advanced ozone therapy that detoxifies, oxygenates, and supports your immune system by filtering your blood outside the body.
+EBOO (Extracorporeal Blood Oxygenation and Ozonation) is an advanced regenerative therapy that filters and oxygenates blood outside the body.

 What does EBOO stand for?